adielBm/english/Glossary.md

 # Determiner

-Determiners are distinguished from pronouns by the presence of noun after the determiners.
+Determiners are distinguished from pronouns by the presence of noun after the determiner.

 | en                       | he  |     |